Hempstead, New York 11550

 The Town of Hempstead Highway Deopartment is responsible for the repair of township roadways.
 Potholes should be reported directly to the Highway Department at (516) 489-5000, ext.
 3471 or via the helpline form.
 Residents should provide the exact street address and the nearest cross street.
 During the winter months, the Highway Department will fill the potholes with temporary cold patch, until permanent repairs can be made the following spring.
 To report potholes on roadways maintained by New York State, call 1-800-POTHOLE and for Nassau County roadways, call (516) 571-6900.
 Residents of incorporated villages are asked to call their village government to report potholes.
 Click here to view a list of roadways by jurisdiiction.

 Storm drains are for the runoff of rain water and snow.
 Should you notice a storm drain that is clogged, please notify the Highway Department immediately at (516) 489-5000, ext.
 3471, or via the helpline form.

-In the Town of Hempstead, homeowners are responsible to maintain the area from the curb to 10 feet back from the property line.
+In the Town of Hempstead, homeowners are responsible to maintain the area from the curb to the property line.
 This section is known as the TOWN RIGHT-OF-WAY.
 Any work being done in that area by a homeowner or a utility company requires a permit from the Town of Hempstead's Highway Department.